ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Closures.md

 			print(message)
 		return data_transmitter

-And we call the function as follows:
+And we call the function as follows

 	>>>fun2 = transmit_to_space("Burn the Sun!")
 	>>>fun2()
 	>>>Burn the Sun!